Fair Book 4-H Section

 Lot 28: PEPPERS – Sweet, 3 fruits

-Lot 41: Any other fruit or vegetable properly named and prepared.
+Lot 41: OTHER – fruit or vegetable, properly named and prepared.
 (The number to be entered should be the same as similar fruit/vegetables listed.)

 Lot 42: GARDEN CORNUCOPIA - 4 to 6 kinds of garden fruits and/or vegetables of the number listed above and arranged for group display.
 Each part of the entry must have the proper variety identified.